sql-machine-learning/elasticdl/experimental/swamp-optimization/mnist-tf/README.md

 TensorFlow, RecordIO, matplotlib

-## Docker container running
+## Running in docker container
-To run this example in a Docker contrainer, an account with AliCloud's Docker registry is required.
+To run this test in a Docker contrainer, an account with AliCloud's Docker registry is required.
 Refer to [README.md](../../../dockerfile/README.md) for how to use AliCloud's Docker registry.

-Edit [run.sh](run.sh) to modify the parameter values for W, P, F, PNG_IMAGE, and run the example
+Edit [run.sh](run.sh) to modify the parameter values for W, P, F, PNG_IMAGE, and run the test
 ```bash
 ./run.sh
 ```